meirisoda/school_fall2023/PSCL389/EXAM2/Exam 2 Planning.md

 High Approach motivation is associated with enthusiasm or desire --> PA does not broaden, and rather narrows.
 ### Brain Systems & Rationality
-People should behave in ways to optimize
+People should behave in ways to optimize their utility - but they often don't.
 #### Emotional
 - Tends to be automatic
 - Evolutionarily old